C4ptainCrunch/cloud-computing-security-project/README.md

 Eve's website has a [nice page](https://eve-cloud-computing.tk/hidden.html), where you can distract yourself with a nice video of cats.

+(Eve likes simplicity, Eve's website is static so serving `eve/*.html` with any webserver will work)

 But while you are distracted and watching, Eve can use your browser and make it send an carefully crafted payload to https://bob-cloud-computing.tk/unsecure to extract data on your behalf.